open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

     crosslink --root=/users/foo/multimodule-go-repo

-### prune / –-prune
+### prune / –-prune / -p

 `CAUTION: DESTRUCTIVE`

-The prune command or flag will run the prune action on the current dependency.
 Pruning will remove any dependency replacement statements for intra-repository dependencies that are determined to not be direct or transitive dependencies.
 Without pruning all intra-repository modules will be added as replace statements.
 Pruning will only remove go modules that fall under the same module path as the root module.
+For example,
-For example, If the root module is named `example.com/foo` and there exists a replace statement of `example.com/foo/bar => ./bar` that is not a direct or transitive dependency of the current go.mod file, it will be pruned.
+If the root module is named `example.com/foo` and there exists a replace statement of `example.com/foo/bar => ./bar` that is not a direct or transitive dependency of the current go.mod file, it will be pruned.